 The Forest Service determined that due to the complexity of the project, a PA would be needed to modify the Section 106 processing moving forward.
 The Forest Service has developed a PA in consultation with the SHPO, ACHP, Tribes, and other consulting parties.
-The PA outlines the roles and responsibilities of parties, the procedure for identification and evaluation of historic properties, assessment for effects, and each party's responsibilities under the Section 106 process.
-Therefore, I find that through the execution of the PA, the Forest Service has complied with its Federal responsibilities under the National Historic Preservation Act.
+The PA outlined the roles and responsibilities of parties, the procedure for identification and evaluation of historic properties, assessment for effects, and each party's responsibilities under the Section 106 process.
+The January 2021 Rescinded FEIS included that PA (appendix O).
+All signatories, other than the ACHP, had signed the PA as of January 15, 2021.
+On February 11, 2021, ACHP notified the Forest Service that "ACHP believes that further consultation in this case would be unproductive and therefore, we are hereby terminating consultation pursuant to 36 CFR § 800.7(a)(4)."
+Since ACHP did not sign the PA, the PA was never executed.
+Therefore, mitigation measures identified in the PA and any others identified subsequently will now be implemented through the Final ROD and special use permit for use of NFS lands, and through enforcement by other State and Federal agencies as well as third parties in separate agreements.
+Changes in enforcement of the measures described in the draft PA are further described in appendix J.